nguyendangson/nguyendangson/README.md

 In the age of AI, you can use **AI prompt injection** to bypass AI security.
 For example, you can join https://gandalf.lakera.ai/gandalf to try to bypass its 8-level security for fun.
 I am stucking at its level 7.

-You also join https://arcanum-sec.github.io/ai-sec-resources/ to challenge your hacking skills.
+You can also join https://arcanum-sec.github.io/ai-sec-resources/ to challenge your hacking skills.

 # 🧐 About me: